The Graduate School | Academic Standards | Internet Policies and Copyright InformationWritten by Sarah Edwards

 The Information Technology (IT) division can offer assistance in purchasing, installing, or configuring a student's computer with the staff resources available at that time.
 If assistance is needed in any of these areas, phone support will be available.

 If a problem with an internet connection is suspected, a member of the Information Technology staff will test the connection in a timely manner to verify a working connection.
 The DBU user is responsible for his/her actions while using campus computer network services including the internet and e-mail.
 No other individual is allowed to use a student’s registered DBU internet connection.
-The person to whom an account is assigned will be held responsible for activities that take place with that account.
+The person to whom an account is assigned will be held responsible for activities that take place on that account.

-Use of the DBU computer network, including access to the Internet, is a privilege, not a right, which may be revoked at any time for misuse.
+Use of the DBU network, including access to the Internet, is a privilege, not a right, which may be revoked at any time for misuse.
 Examples of misuse include, but are not limited to, the following: any attempt to “hack” or otherwise break into or disrupt service; a deliberate act which jeopardizes the integrity of any computer equipment, systems, programs, or any other stored information, including the deliberate propagation of computer viruses; the placing of unlawful information on a system; and the use of fraudulent, harassing, racist, obscene, or pornographic messages.
 Such materials are not to be sent, received, printed, requested, or stored.

 Dallas Baptist University prohibits all users of DBU network resources from violating applicable copyright laws and encourages the use of freely available resources as an alternative to copyright infringement.